P.O. Box 2727

 Children's Shelter / Children's Neighborhood in Fort Walton - See www.childrenincrisisfl.org.

 Pensacola District United Methodist Churches pulled together donations to have the Susanna Wesley House emergency children's shelter built as part of the Children in Crisis, Inc., Children's Neighborhood.
-Click here for a visual tour.
+A visual tour is available at the Children in Crisis website.

 The apostle Paul warned believers to beware of false teachings.
 Islam denies the death of Christ on the cross (4:157-158), and the Qur’an declares the idea of Christ being deity blasphemy (5:17).
 This is clearly in opposition to Biblical teachings and Christianity.
 For Christians, the deity of Christ, His death on the cross, and His victorious resurrection from the dead are all non-negotiable; without these there is no atonement for the sins of the world!
 (1 John 2:2)